usix79/Avro.FSharp/README.md

 ## Overview

-The library generates an Avro schema by an F# type as well as allow serialize and deserialize F# data.
+The library generates an Avro schema by an F# type as well as provides reader and writer classes.

 ## Schema